Andrettin/Wyrmsun/readme.txt

 * Upgrades
 - Added Granite Catapult Projectile and Metal Catapult Projectile upgrades for the Teutons and Goblins (graphics by Jinn).
+- Added Bodkin Arrow upgrade for the Teutons (graphics by Jinn).

 -----------------------------------------------------------------------
 - 1.0.3